Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Completed:**

-    - Completed Request moved to **Completed** Stage, After Vacation Settlement, Visaand Travel Request is completed to Employee Vacation.
+    - Completed Request moved to **Completed** Stage, After Vacation Settlement, Then will start The Visa and Travel Request to Employee for Vacation.

     - And System checking on **Muqeem status** on reqular time of period, then **Return process** will start with **Muqeem Status**.